 Facebook Shop is bridging the communication gap between consumers and sellers by offering the ability of live chat through messenger and Whatsapp, potentially making Facebook an interactive shopping destination.
 The Drum predicts that the ability to connect loyalty programs to Facebook could be one of the next rollouts.

 3. The Sharing Economy Will Enter eCommerce

-Co-founder of Brandbassador, Thomas Adams believes that “we will see the "sharing economy" enter the e-com retail space in a big way in 2021.
+Co-founder of Brandbassador, Thomas Adams believed that “we will see the "sharing economy" enter the eCom retail space in a big way in 2021 [and beyond].
 It's a more fair way of sharing the profits from a sale with the ones who are actually driving it organically."
-He adds that this will be especially prevalent through ambassador marketing.
+He added that this will be especially prevalent through ambassador marketing.

 4. Ambassador Marketing Will Be Favoured Over Influencer Marketing